funkycrash/typescript-cart/README.md

 ## Assignment
-I wanted to practice my typeScript skills as well as yourmy ability to design and implement a web application from scratch.
+I wanted to practice my typeScript skills as well as my ability to design and implement a web application from scratch.
 So I imagined the following assignment.

 **Project: Online Shopping Cart**